How to install and use super-focus on deepthought

 To run Super-FOCUS you need two things:

-- Your data, probably in fasta or fastq format
+1. Your data, probably in fasta or fastq format

-- A database of things we know about.
+2. A database of things we know about.
 Note that this is a databse in super-FOCUS format, not in another format!

 Installing Super-FOCUS on deepthought

-conda create -y -n superfocus -c bioconda super-focus
+conda install -y -c bioconda super-focus

 This will figure out all the things that need to be installed, and then install them for you.
 It should not take too long for the installer to complete.

-command to download them, you can download them indvidually, or if you are on deepthought you can use Rob’s version of the databases.
-If you are in a class, just link to Rob’s copy using this code:
+Next, we need to get the databases.
+You can use the superfocus_downloadDB command to download them, you can download them indvidually, or if you are on deepthought you can use Rob’s version of the databases.
+Just set up a variable to access them like this:

 The installation is complete and now you can use it to explore your metagenomes.
+Next time, you can skip this section.

 Using super-FOCUS on deepthought